 - Category Attribute

-- Wd Robbins Elementary School's student population of 411 students has grown by 10% over five school years.
+- Wd Robbins Elementary School's student population of 384 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Prekindergarten-5|